What you'll learn studying Environmental Horticulture at UW-Platteville

-The University of Wisconsin-Platteville’s School of Agriculture offers Bachelor of Science (BS) degrees in seven major areas.
-As a recognized world leader for our undergraduate programs in agriculture, we offer a diverse selection of clubs and organizations, as well as several nationally competing teams, opportunities to apply classroom theories to on-campus science laboratories, a greenhouse, 430-acre university farm, and robust internship program.
+The University of Wisconsin-Platteville’s School of Agriculture offers a bachelor of science degree in environmental horticulture.
+As a recognized world leader for our undergraduate programs in agriculture, we offer a diverse selection of clubs and organizations, as well as several nationally competing teams.

 UW-Platteville’s environmental horticulture bachelor’s degree is exceptionally rare in the region.
 We prepare you by combining a liberal arts education with professional curricular and educational opportunities that combine important theoretical and practical aspects of horticultural and biological sciences with managerial skills.

 Horticulture degree program courses provide instruction about everything from soil basics, general botany, and plant physiology in required coursework to worldwide food resources for students who opt for the international emphasis path.
 Students pursuing the professional landscape management emphasis will learn about turfgrass, weed science, and pest management, while those interested in the plant breeding and genetics emphasis can focus on biotechnology coursework.

 To learn more about the program, review the fact sheet.

 Careers in Environmental Horticulture

 Environmental horticulture is a branch of the broad field of horticulture focused on improving the human environment and protecting the natural landscape through the use of plants.
 This includes greenhouse management and interior design; the development of recreational areas for public and private use; landscape design and management; nursery management; and turf management.